Luxury Women's Mental Health Treatment Center in The Florida Keys

 Behavioral Changes to Notice

 Depression often changes how you behave in ways that others might notice before you do.
 You might find yourself withdrawing from friends and family, preferring to be alone even when companionship is available.
 Many people with depression struggle to complete day-to-day activities or work responsibilities that once seemed manageable.
-Even simple tasks like showering or preparing meals can feel overwhelming.
+If your depression is specifically affecting your career, managing depression and work covers strategies for protecting your performance while you get help.
+These behavioral patterns can vary depending on individual factors, including gender, which is explored further in what depression looks like in women vs men.

 Some people experience angry outbursts or irritability that seem out of proportion to the situation.
 Depression can also lead to an increased use of alcohol or recreational drugs as a way to cope with difficult feelings.